 The Caymanian Community Party

-Newly registered in 2025, The Caymanian Community Party (TCCP), is led by former Deputy Premier André Ebanks MP.
-The Party has announced six additional candidates including sitting MPs, former Premier Wayne Panton, Katherine Ebanks-Wilks, Sabrina Turner, and Heather Bodden.
-Additional candidates announced are Emily DeCou, who formerly worked in the Financial Services and Legal industry and is now a sustainability consultant, former Cabinet Minister with The Progressives, Osbourne Bodden, real-estate agent Robert Bodden and community advocate Natasha Whitelock.
+Newly registered in 2025, The Caymanian Community Party (TCCP), is led by former Deputy Premier André Ebanks MP, the incumbent in West Bay South.
+The Party has announced a total of ten candidates including incumbents Wayne Panton, Katherine Ebanks-Wilks, Sabrina Turner and Heather Bodden.
+Additional candidates announced are Emily DeCou, Osbourne Bodden, Robert Bodden, Natasha Whitelock and Anthony Ramoon.

 Cayman Islands National Party